OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 each state reached, or it may have one row for each step on the path to each state reached.

-The first example returns only the ends of the paths, i.e. directly and indirectly known person id's.
+The first example returns only the ends of the paths, i.e., directly and indirectly known person id's.
 It does not return for each returned id how this person is known, through which set of connections.
 The second example returns a row for each step on each path.
 Steps will be returned